blackgirlbytes/attendance-list/README.md

 I would also save the results in a variable.

 Lessons Learned:
-I was introduced to pushing and pulling items into arrays.
+I was introduced to pushing items into arrays.